gaurishankar007/Flutter-State-Management/README.md

     - Same as inherited widget, but rebuilds specific widgets only
     - It accepts aspect for determining only which widgets should be rebuild
 - Change Notifier
-    - Key Terms [ChangeNotifier, notify, ListenableBuilder]
+    - Key Terms [ChangeNotifier, notifyListeners, ListenableBuilder]
     - A listenable which can be notified
     - A listenable builder will rebuild the Widget
 - Value Notifier